sakirm-icpl/invinsense-agent/AspNet.Security.OAuth.Providers/README.md

 *Install .Net Core 6 SDK*

+*Install Docker Destop

 *Run the instance of keycloak on dev machine using the following command:

 docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:19.0.1 start-dev

+Start the container of keycloak in deocker desktop

+Run localhost:8080 in your browser

 **Adding keycloak authentication to your application is a breeze** and just requires a few lines in your `Startup` class of Mvc.Client nampespace as per your own rleam settings: